A Backcountry Hunters Layering Guide–Part 1-The Basics

 To conclude: moisture bad, air good when it comes to insulation, layering and thermal regulation.

-For years I used standard polypro for all of my active outdoor pursuits, but when the merino wool started hitting the market I slowly made the switch and I'll never go back, particularly for base layers.
+For years I used standard polypro for all of my active outdoor pursuits, but when the merino wool started hitting the market I slowly made the switch, particularly for base layers.
 Merino wool is in nearly every way a superior material for hunters, and in particular backcountry or backpack hunters.
 The two most important factors for me are 1) Heat retention when wet, and 2) Natural scent protection.
 Merino will retain nearly 60% of its heat retention properties when wet, which is important when you are sweating heavily or the weather turns on you.
 Unlike cotton, merino wool can still trap air against your body when wet due to the intrinsic properties of the fabric.
-Merino will also keep you smelling semi-normal, even after a week-long trip, whereas a poly layer will smell like a high school locker room within hours (or maybe its just me?).
+Merino will also keep you smelling semi-normal, even after a week-long trip, whereas a polyester layer will smell like a high school locker room within hours.

-To summarize, merino wool is preferred for baselayers, but polypro is still great, especially for midlayers.
+To summarize, merino wool is preferred for baselayers in my opinion, but polyester is still great, especially for midlayers, and in really hot weather, can help to keep you cooler than merino.

 Down Vs. Synthetic insulation

 I've been using more synthetic insulating jackets over the past few years, and really liking them.
-Some of the insulating jackets I get into in part II are efficient, light, layer well and have the added benefit of keeping me somewhat warm when wet.
+There are some great synthetic insulation pieces out there that utilize active insulation that are efficient, light, layer well and have the added benefit of keeping me somewhat warm when wet.
+I tend to prefer synthetic insulation jackets as midlayer type jackets instead of for my warmest jackets as you can add a lot of goose down without a lot of weight, which can make for a vary warm lightweight jacket.

 Bottom line: You can't go wrong with either, so find a jacket that fits you well and layers over your other clothing without making you look like a marshmallow so you can still draw your bow back when you need to.